scionproto/scion/doc/DRKeyInfra.md

 ### First Level Key Exchange

-For the first level key exchange between CS, we can use SignedCtrlPld.
+For the first-level key exchange between CS, we can use SignedCtrlPld.
 Thus, the request ID, timestamp, signature, certificate and TRC version do not need to be part of the protocol.
 For the response, certVerDst describes the version of the certificate used to encrypt the message.
 Furthermore, all time-specific